 Better yet, you could be eligible for a 100,000-point signup bonus after spending $5,000 in three months.
 The standard offering is 60,000 points after spending $5,000 in three months, so this is one of the best welcome bonuses out there.

 Another great option is the revamped American Express Gold Card.
-Not only does it offer a welcome bonus of 35,000 points after spending $2,000 in the first three months with the card, but it has one of the best earning structures in the travel rewards world.
-You’ll get 4x points at both US restaurants and US supermarkets (up to $25,000 annually then 1x), as well as 3x points for airfare booked directly with airlines.
+Not only does it offer a welcome bonus of 35,000 points after spending $4,000 in the first three months with the card, but it has one of the best earning structures in the travel rewards world.
+You’ll get 4x points at both restaurants worldwide and U.S. supermarkets (up to $25,000 annually then 1x), as well as 3x points for airfare booked directly with airlines.

 Click Here to learn more about the new Amex Gold Card.